oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_logging_log_group_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a LogGroup resource in Oracle Cloud Infrastructure
-- For *state=present*, create new log group with unique display name.
-This call fails if log group is already created with same displayName in the compartment.
+- For *state=present*, create a new log group with a unique display name.
+This call fails if the log group is already created with the same displayName in the compartment.

 ..
 Aliases